FredR0101/Plan-Perfect-2/README.md

 ## Single Itinerary Page:

 ### My Itinerary Page
-The single itinerary page leads the user to the 'My Itinerary page' where it lets the user  to view your own itinerary with activities displayed on the page, update or delete a single activity.
+The single itinerary page leads the user to the 'My Itinerary page' where it lets the user view your own itinerary with activities displayed on the page, update or delete a single activity.

 ### Add Activity Page
 The user could also add an activity to their existing itinerary in the Add Activity page.